johniwasz/rce-serialization-dotnet/docs/JuiceShop/JuiceShop-install.md

 Launch Windows Subsystem for Linux, install the container, and launch the Juice Shop.

-1. Open an Ubuntu shell from a DOS or Powershell terminal:
+1. Open an Ubuntu shell from a Windows Command or Powershell terminal:

-    ```
+    ``` bat
     wsl
     ```

     If you need to install Windows Subsystem for Linux, please see [WSL Install](wsl-install.md).

 1. Install the OWASP Juice Shop container From the Ubuntu command shell: